Get a quote

 Wind/hail deductibles are typically calculated either as a flat dollar amount or a percentage of your dwelling coverage (also called Coverage A).
 Let’s say, for example, that you have $300,000 worth of coverage for your dwelling with a 1% wind/hail deductible.
 That means the amount of the wind or hail damage you’re responsible for equals 1% of $300,000, or $3,000.

-On the other hand, let’s say you choose a flat-dollar wind/hail deductible of $2,500.
-That means you’re responsible for $2,500 before your insurance policy kicks in to cover the rest of the costs.
+But what if you choose a flat-dollar wind/hail deductible of $2,500?
+Then you’re responsible for $2,500 before your insurance policy kicks in to cover the rest of the costs.

 How much are wind/hail deductibles?

 Wind/hail deductible limits vary by provider.
-Depending on the state and product, we usually offer both flat dollar and percentage options so you can find the right deductible to fit your needs.
-Our typical deductible limits are:
+Depending on the state where they’re located and products they sell, many carriers may offer both flat dollar and percentage options so you can find the right deductible to fit your needs.

-Not every policy comes with a wind/hail deductible, so be sure to read yours closely or ask your Kin representative.
+Not every policy comes with a wind/hail deductible, so be sure to read yours closely or ask your insurance representative if your policy includes one.

 How is a wind/hail deductible different from a standard or hurricane deductible?

 • An electrical fire.
-A standard deductible, also called an “all other perils” (AOP) deductible, covers most of the events, or perils, that might cause property loss, including fires and theft.
+A standard deductible, also called an “all other perils” (AOP) deductible, covers most of the events, or perils, that might cause property loss, such as fires and theft.

 • A hurricane or named storm.
 Hurricane deductibles are usually triggered when you experience a loss during a storm named by the National Hurricane Center, but this can vary by state.